8 Tips for Getting Your Property Ready to Rent

 1. Conduct a Walkthrough Inspection

-A comprehensive walkthrough inspection is the first and perhaps most important step in preparing a property for rent.
+A comprehensive walkthrough inspection is the first and perhaps most important step in preparing a rental property for rent.
 Walk through each room and check for any issues or wear-and-tear that needs addressing.

 Using a checklist ensures you don’t miss anything essential, from structural elements like flooring and walls to fixtures and appliances.
-Check for any signs of damage, leaks, and cosmetic flaws that may impact the property’s appearance or function.
+Check for any signs of damage, leaks, and cosmetic flaws that may impact the house's appearance or function.

 AIM-Real-Estate-Management-walk-through-inspection